 Very few people are financially prepared for a catastrophic event.
 That’s where Munley Law comes in.
 Our distracted driving accident attorneys will seek maximum compensation so you and your family can focus on recovery instead of being bogged down in financial distress.

-According to PennDOT, 83% of PA crashes are due to driver behaviour, including distracted driving, impaired driving, and aggressive driving.
-In 2024, there were almost 5,000 vehicle crashes reported in Lehigh and Northampton Counties, with approximately 8.5% due to distracted driving.
+According to PennDOT, 83% of PA crashes are due to driver behavior, including distracted driving, impaired driving, and aggressive driving.
+In 2024, there were almost 5,000 vehicle crashes reported in Lehigh and Northampton Counties, of which approximately 8.5% were due to distracted driving.

 Filing any type of accident claim can be overwhelming and complex, especially if you’re dealing with physical injuries and emotional trauma.
-A Munley distracted driving accident lawyer can ensure your claim is filed correctly and on time.
-Our attorneys will also build a rock-solid case so you can recover compensation for your injuries.
+A Munley Law distracted driving accident lawyer can ensure your claim is filed correctly and on time.
+Our attorneys will also build a rock-solid case to help you recover compensation for your injuries.

 The state of Pennsylvania practices comparative negligence when determining fault in personal injury lawsuits.
 This rule allows for the distribution of fault.
 Under this rule, each party is held responsible for the damages in proportion to their fault.
 There are two types of comparative negligence: pure and modified.